vertilia/router/README.md

 - export this structure to the `.php` file with `var_export()`
 - on each request just include this file and sent its contents to `setParsedRoutes()` to avoid the parsing phase

+IMPORTANT: please remember, php constants that you may use to define input parameters filters (like `FILTER_VALIDATE_INT`, `FILTER_FLAG_HOST_REQUIRED` etc.) may change their numeric value from version to version, so try to generate the exported routes file with the same version that will be used with `setParsedRoutes()` call.

 Example:

 ```php